httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Accept-CH: DPR, Width, Viewport-Width, Downlink
 ~~~

-When a client receives Accept-CH, it SHOULD append the Client Hint header fields that match the advertised field-values.
-For example, based on Accept-CH example above, the client would append DPR, Width, Viewport-Width, and Downlink header fields to all subsequent requests.
+When a client receives Accept-CH, or if it is capable of processing the HTML response and finds an equivalent HTML meta element, it SHOULD append the Client-Hint header fields that match the advertised field-values to the header list of all subsequent requests.
+For example, based on Accept-CH example above, a user agent could append DPR, Width, Viewport-Width, and Downlink header fields to all subresource requests initiated by the page constructed from the response.
+Alternatively, a client can treat advertised support as a persistent origin preference and append same header fields on all future requests initiated to and by the resources associated with that origin.

 ### Interaction with Caches

-When selecting an optimized response based on one or more Client Hints, and if the resource is cacheable, the server needs to emit a Vary response header field ({{RFC7234}}) to indicate which hints were used and whether the selected response is appropriate for a later request.
+When selecting an optimized response based on one or more Client Hints, and if the resource is cacheable, the server needs to emit a Vary response header field ({{RFC7234}}) to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.

 ~~~ example
   Vary: DPR